Posts Tagged ‘Game-Mechanics’

 The Sixes System Pt 5: Campaign Infrastructure

-This entry is part 6 in the series The Sixes System
+This entry is part 6 of 9 in the series The Sixes System

 0. Fundamentals (repeated for all posts:) — The Sixes System is a minimalist game system suitable for any and all genres. — It has been used in my Dr Who campaign since September 2014, which has just come to a successful conclusion. — Characters are constructed using a point-buy methodology with NPCs generatable using die rolls […]